Edward A. Bouchet Graduate Honor Society

 • Dissertation advisor nomination evaluation form (online)including a letter of support written and submitted by the nominee’s faculty dissertation advisor.
 The recommendation/letter of support should directly address how the applicant exemplifies each of the core values of the Bouchet Graduate Honor Society: scholarship, character, leadership, service, and advocacy.

-• Faculty/mentor nomination evaluation form (online) including a letter of support written and submitted by a current Howard graduate faculty member, chair, or evaluator with knowledge of the nominee’s leadership, character, service, or advocacy qualities.
+• Faculty/mentor nomination evaluation form (online), including a letter of support written and submitted by a current Howard graduate faculty member, chair, or evaluator with knowledge of the nominee’s leadership, character, service, or advocacy qualities.
 The recommendation/letter of support should directly address how the applicant exemplifies each of the core values of the Bouchet Graduate Honor Society: scholarship, character, leadership, service, and advocacy.

 Nomination & Selection Process